-The port city of Douala, the main economic hub of Cameroon, lies on a low coastal plateau, with many natural drains and flood-prone valleys.
-With a population of more than 3.6 million inhabitants, which is anticipated to increase to 4 million by 2023, Douala is a dynamic, fast-growing city.
-Douala's rapid growth is particularly pronounced on the outskirts, where access to formal public transport services is very low or non-existent.
-Urban sprawl is forcing people to travel further distances to access jobs, markets, health, and education.
+The port city of Douala, the central economic hub of Cameroon, lies on a low coastal plateau with many natural drains and flood-prone valleys.
+With a population of more than 4 million inhabitants, which is anticipated to increase to 5 million by 20301, Douala is a dynamic, fast-growing city.
+Douala's rapid growth is particularly pronounced on the outskirts, where access to formal public transport services is low or non-existent.
+Urban sprawl forces people to travel further distances to access jobs, markets, health, and education.
 The low quality and inadequacy of infrastructure for walking and cycling add to the low provision of public transport services.

-This combination of factors pushes travellers to rely on informal motorcycle taxis and mini-bus services, instead of more sustainable modes such as walking, cycling and higher capacity public transport.
+This combination of factors pushes travellers to rely on informal motorcycle taxis and mini-bus services instead of more sustainable modes such as walking, cycling and higher-capacity public transport.
 Informal transport services have taken an increasingly large modal share in outlying areas but also in the city centre.
-This entails threats to the citizen health, safety, and comfort, as the precariousness of working conditions and high competitiveness of paratransit services are associated with a higher risk of traffic accidents and sexual harassment toward women.
-Aging or badly maintained vehicles also lead to a significant increase in air and water pollution, and in greenhouse gas emissions.
+This entails threats to the citizen's health, safety, and comfort, as the precariousness of working conditions and high competitiveness of paratransit services are associated with a higher risk of traffic accidents and sexual harassment toward women.
+Ageing or badly maintained vehicles also significantly increase air and water pollution and greenhouse gas emissions.

-Regulating and supervising urban development are major challenges for the public authorities, as a large percentage of the urban territory is subject to unsanctioned land use, associated with the isolation of working-class neighbourhoods, the lack of tertiary roads, saturation of industrial zones and growing informal settlements on often unsuitable land.
+Regulating and supervising urban development are significant challenges for the public authorities, as a large percentage of the urban territory is subject to unsanctioned land use, associated with the isolation of working-class neighbourhoods, the lack of tertiary roads, saturation of industrial zones and growing informal settlements on often unsuitable land.